rachelyeshurun/magic-of-dynamic-programming/README.md

 This course requires the level of computer science knowledge of a first year, first degree student.
 Some knowledge of Python is necessary to complete the coding exercises.

 This course is designed to be taken over a few hours, for example as a weekend project.
-The

 <h3 id="usage">How to view this course</h2>